Valuation Guide

 Best for: Series C and beyond, pre-IPO companies, companies with significant secondary transactions or complex preferred structures, and companies that have received an IRS inquiry on prior option grants.

-Solium / Shareworks
+Is Solium / Shareworks Worth Considering for a 409A?

 Solium/Shareworks is primarily relevant to companies already using their equity management platform.
 For non-customers, the value proposition is limited compared to dedicated providers.